 Sun Lakes Country Club is a popular, resort-like community in the Inland Empire.
 This well-established 55+ community has 3,300 single family homes and condos spread across 1,000 beautifully landscaped acres.
 Prices range from the high $100s to the mid $400s.

 With several clubhouses located throughout the community, residents can embrace an active and social lifestyle.
 Amenities include a restaurant and grill, top-notch fitness centers, arts and crafts studio, library, and swimming pools.
-Outdoors, residents can explore the grounds with walking trails, or play a game of tennis, pickleball, and bocce ball.
+Outdoors, residents can explore the grounds with walking trails, or play a game of tennis, pickleball, and bocce.
 The community also has two 18-hole golf courses.